daithal/saswara-rigveda/README.md

 ನಿಮ್ಮ ಸ್ವಶಾಖಾ ರೀತ್ಯಾ ಕ್ರಮವನ್ನು ಆಯ್ದುಕೊಂಡು ವೇದವನ್ನು ಅಭ್ಯಸಿಸಿ ಭಗವಂತನ ದಿವ್ಯಫಲಗಳನ್ನು ಅನುಭವಿಸಿ ಸಾರ್ಥಕ ಜನ್ಮ ಸಾಧಿಸಿರೆಂದು ಹಾರೈಸುತ್ತೇನೆ

+[ Source: Wikipedia.
+The various pathas or recitation styles are designed to allow the complete and perfect memorization of the text and its pronunciation, including the Vedic pitch accent.
+Eleven such ways of reciting the Vedas were designed – Samhita, Pada, Krama, Jata, Maalaa, Sikha, Rekha, Dhwaja, Danda, Rathaa, Ghana, of which Ghana is usually considered the most difficult.
+The students are first taught to memorize the Vedas using simpler methods like continuous recitation (samhita patha), word by word recitation (pada patha) in which compounds (sandhi) are dissolved and krama patha (words are arranged in the pattern of ab bc cd ...); before teaching them the eight complex recitation styles.]

 For Rigveda chanters, the importance of mantras with accurate swara markings are extremely useful for their daily practice or Parayanams or Yaagas.
 I have observed that among the Vedic literature resources currently available, except few books there isn't anything available in online for the Rigveda Samhita mantras with accurate swara indicators.
 Hence, I have made an attempt to apply all the swara markings (swarita, deergha swarita, udatta and anudatta) to all the Suktas of Rigveda Samhita and made them available for free in Kannada language in this website.
 In addition to the swaras, I have also included details like Rishi, Devata, Chandas for all the Sookthas of Rigveda.

 To benefit the chanters, you can choose either Mandala or Ashtaka methods for your practice and get blessings from Veda purusha.
 To further benefit chanters, I have created separate pages, ones with minimum details and others having details at each mantra levels.